 A basic principle of the ROOTS VJ unit is that there is no internal contact of moving parts.
 To satisfy this concept and still maintain maximum pumping efficiency, there must be small but definite clearances between the impellers and between impellers and case.
 Any scale build-up due to mineral deposits from the water or process residue, which tend to close these clearances is intolerable.
-Loss of clearance will case the impellers to rub the case and each other, which may cause the unit to stick while in operation or to freeze when shut down.
+Loss of clearance will case the impelAirBlowerServicesecomme630e372.9222 nit to stick while in operation or to freeze when shut down.